coverclock/coverclock/README.md

 John founded the Digital Aggregates Corporation® for his open source work and his consulting practice, and Cranequin LLC for his closed source and otherwise proprietary work.
-He writes a blog on the business and technology of software developent under his pseudonym to entertain his friends.
+He writes a blog on the business and technology of software development under his pseudonym to entertain his friends.

 John has written, probably, hundreds of thousands of lines of code in